fredrikekre/Prometheus.jl/README.md

 A collector that exports metrics about allocations and garbage collection (for example number of allocations, number of bytes allocated, time spent in garbage collection, etc).
 These metrics have the `gc_` prefix in their name.

+### ProcessCollector

+A collector that exports metrics about a running process, for example CPU seconds and metrics about I/O operations.
+Metrics from this collector have the `process_` prefix in their name.
+This collector is only available on Linux since it requires the `/proc` file system.

 ## Labels